- Is it safe?

 As this is not your typical tourist attraction, the standard copyright policies towards photographs do not apply.
 It is quite possible that you will acquire media of creatures about which so little is know (possibly even an animal never photographed or filmed before).
 As this evidence may have value for publications such as encyclopedia articles and scientific journals, it is my policy that I retain copyright on any media shot from the sub, even if shot by a passenger on their personal equipment.
 However, you will never be denied your own photographs or films for your private use.

 Besides your schedule, there are many options to consider when arranging a time for your sub tour.
 Six-gill sharks are strictly noctural; therefore, if you are interested in seeing these elusive giants, it is best to dive at night.
 However, during the winter months, winds can often pick up in the afternoon, making the morning the most desirable and safest time of day to embark.
 If you are doing a 1000 foot dive I generally advise diving between 9am and noon, as the sun is directly overhead and the views up the wall are amazing.
 If you go at night, bioluminescent animals, hatchet fish, bristlemouth fish, and squid are observed; however, the long-range visibility (up to 600 feet vertically, 300 feet horizontally) that you can have in the day is lost.
 As in most ecosystems, animal activity is greatest at dawn and dusk.
+Based on all of these factors we will determine the exact time of your tour in the days and weeks leading up to your arrival.

 To some extent this is a factor of where you are from and how accustomed to cold weather you are.
 I have been in the sub on a shark dive, shivering, while my passengers from Canada have yet to put on their jacket.
 For most people though, the following guidelines will apply: